timhutton/twitter-archive-parser/README.md

 - Output as Jekyll markdown files
 - Output as HTML files
 - Embed videos as HTML snippets in the markdown (currently just the thumbnail is shown)
+- Copy used images and other media to an output folder, to allow them to be moved to a new home